-Revised Effective Date December 1, 2015
+Revised Effective Date: May 9, 2023

 1001.
-WORKPLACE HARASSMENT & DISCRIMINATION POLICY
+WORKPLACE ANTI- HARASSMENT, ANTI-DISCRIMINATION, AND ANTI-RETALIATION POLICY

-Bonner County is committed to providing a work environment where its employees and those served by the County are treated respectfully and are free from harassment.
-Employees are responsible for respecting the rights of coworkers and others to be free from harassment.
-All supervisors and managers are responsible for ensuring an atmosphere free of harassment, sexual and otherwise.
-Supervisors and managers of Bonner County are required to take prompt, appropriate action upon observing or becoming aware of harassing behavior.
-The failure of a supervisor or manager to respond promptly to an observed or reported instance of harassment may result in disciplinary action against the supervisor or manager.
+Bonner County (the "County") is committed to providing a work environment free of discrimination, harassment, and retaliation, where county employees and those served by the County are treated respectfully.
+Employees are responsible for respecting the rights of coworkers, those served by the County, and members of the general public.
+All supervisors and managers are responsible for ensuring an atmosphere free of discrimination, harassment, and retaliation of any kind.
+Supervisors and managers of Bonner County are required to take prompt, appropriate action upon observing or becoming aware of discriminatory, harassing, or retaliatory conduct.
+The failure of a supervisor or manager to respond promptly to an observed or reported violation of this policy may result in disciplinary action against the supervisor or manager.

-This Policy applies to all terms and conditions of employment, including but not limited to, hiring, placement, job retention, promotion, disciplinary action, layoff, reinstatement, transfer, leave of absence, compensation and training.
+This Policy applies to all terms and conditions of employment, including but not limited to, hiring, placement, job retention, promotion, disciplinary action, layoff, reinstatement, transfer, leave of absence, compensation, and training.

 1001.1.
-POLICY
+ANTI-DISCRIMINATION AND ANTI-HARASSMENT POLICY

-It is the policy of Bonner County to maintain a work environment that respects the dignity and worth of each individual, and permits employees to feel free from discrimination, intimidation, coercion, or unlawful harassment, including sexual harassment.
-Any form of discrimination, including harassment, against an individual on the basis of race, color, sex, national origin, religion, age, disability, pregnancy, veteran status, marital status, or any other characteristic protected by applicable law is considered misconduct.
-Harassment of an applicant for employment, a member of the public, or an employee by any employee of the County on the basis of race, religion, national origin, gender, age (40 and over) and disability is in violation of State and/or Federal law and will not be tolerated by Bonner County.
+It is the policy of Bonner County to maintain a work environment that respects the dignity and worth of each individual, and permits employees to feel free from discrimination, intimidation, coercion, or harassment, including sexual harassment.
+Any form of discrimination, including harassment, against an individual on the basis of race, color, sex, national origin, religion, age, disability, pregnancy, veteran status, marital status, or any other characteristic protected by applicable law ("protected categories") is prohibited.

+Discrimination or harassment of an applicant for employment, a member of the public, or an employee by any employee of the County on the basis of a protected category is prohibited under this policy and will not be tolerated by Bonner County.
+Conduct prohibited by this policy includes conduct in the workplace, and in any work-related setting that has the potential to impact the County's workplace.